By Victoria Johnson, Research Associate and Sonja Kelly, Director of Research and Advocacy

 Seeking Gender Parity by Confronting Barriers to Career Advancement

 AMK’s prioritization of personal and professional development for all staff, from the frontlines to top management, increases staff agency and opportunity as well as cultivates an environment conducive to gender parity.
 When we asked management how AMK invests in its women leaders, we heard clearly the importance of merit and non-discrimination in decisions related to hiring, staff development, and advancement.
 At the same time, there is a recognition that, given the cultural context and potential barriers women may face, a concerted focus is needed to ensure that AMK hires, promotes, develops, and supports women leaders.

-One leader we interviewed put it this way: “Everyone goes through the same process regardless of their gender.
-When we do this…everyone agrees that whoever goes through is the person who has competence and is qualified.
+One leader we interviewed put it this way: “Everyone goes through the same [hiring and promotion] process regardless of their gender.
+When we do this…everyone agrees that whoever goes through [this process] is the person who has competence and is qualified.
 We don’t have a target, not women or men – a target would violate these policies – but we do want to reach more women.”

 AMK increases agency and development for female staff in the following ways:

 - Recognizing barriers to career advancement that women uniquely face.